moyi4681/firmware/firmware for VIA/readme.md

 kbd67mkiirgb_ v3，dz65rgb_ v3, bellargb，bellargb_ ISO and booP65rgb need to be used after importing JSON into via.
 The specific operation method is to open via software, click "file" -- select "import keymap" -- select the corresponding JSON file in the upper left corner.

-Due to the network or computer settings, via can not load the keyboard, which can also be solved by manually importing the JSON file.
+If via can't auto load the keyboard, which can also be solved by manually importing the JSON file.

 V1 add ##define NO_USB_STARTUP_CHECK in config.h file to fix Unresponsive after boot, if V3 can't fix it.
 Pls clear eeprom before reflash a new firmware.